Hyer Boots: Relaunch

 In 2023, entrepreneur Zach Lawless, the great-great-grandson of Charles Hyer, relaunched the brand as HYER Boots after acquiring the trademark from its previous owner.
 Lawless partnered with Western lifestyle company Teton Ridge and brought on individuals with prior experience in the footwear and Western wear industries.
 The relaunch kept the original boot designs while incorporating updated materials and features.

 Sponsorship

 Since relaunching in 2023, HYER has become the official boot sponsor of several professional rodeo cowboys and cowgirls.

 HYER is the official boot sponsor of The American Rodeo.

 HYER is the official boot sponsor of the National High School Rodeo Association (NHSRA).

-HYER is the official boot sponsor of the Arizona Ridge Riders; one of 10 bull riding teams in the Professional Bull Riders (PBR) Team Series held every summer and autumn.
+In 2024 and 2025, HYER was the official boot sponsor of the Arizona Ridge Riders; one of 10 bull riding teams in the Professional Bull Riders (PBR) Team Series held every summer and autumn.

 In 2024, HYER released a special pair of boots to commemorate the 125th anniversary of the American Royal.